Are you interested in becoming a yoga teacher? Find out what inspired this yoga instructor to teach.

 I’m glad I listened to my inner voice that day I thought about going to my very first yoga class at a YMCA.
 I was so over my long, stressful commute, and I really needed a way to let go of the tension that a nine-hour workday at a desk job can bring.

-It was the moment just before I opened my eyes, transitioning out of my very first Savasana that I knew I would one day teach yoga.
-More than a feeling, it was an inner knowing that this yoga path and me were meant to be.
+As I was about to transition out of my very first Savasana, I felt an inner knowing that I would one day teach yoga, that this yoga path and me were meant to be.
 This inner knowing was the same one that gently guided me to class that night.

-That was almost 15 years ago before smartphones were ever in the hands of, well, everyone.
-Since then, I have become a yoga teacher and the world has only become busier.
+That was more than 15 years ago before smartphones were ever in the hands of, well, everyone.
+Since then, I have become a yoga teacher and the world has only become busier with more distractions.
 Yoga is needed now more than ever.

 A 2016 study by Yoga Journal and Yoga Alliance found that more than 36 million people practice yoga in the U.S. That number continues to rapidly increase as the fast pace of our busy lives bombards us with more stress than anyone should ever have to handle.

-My intention for becoming a yoga teacher today is the same intention I set when I became a yoga teacher in 2011: Inspire others to live well.
+My intention for becoming a yoga teacher today is the same intention I set when I became a yoga teacher in 2011: Inspire others to live well by building better balance and boundaries.

 Yoga teaches us to do the inner work—the most important work of our lives.